 Local bakeries often charge very low or very high depending on what their business model is.
-Some sell by the quantity which means they price lower so they can sell more.
-Then there are others that make only a few cakes which are prices more so they sell fewer cakes at a premium.
+Some sell by quantity which means they price lower so they can sell more.
+Then there are others that make only a few cakes that are priced more so they sell fewer cakes at a premium.

 Why are bakery prices so high?

 Local bakeries charge what they need to keep their business successful and make a profit.
-They need to pay rent, utilities, employee salary etc. Depending on what their business model is you will find they either charge too much for somethings and very little for others.
+They need to pay rent, utilities, employee salaries, etc. Depending on what their business model is you will find they either charge too much for some things or very little for others.

 Can I lower prices and sell for cheap?